Deaadman/UniversalTweaks/PatchNotes.md

 	- `FlashlightItem.Awake`
 		- This patch utilises `UnityEngine.Random.Range(0f, 1f);` to set a random float to `m_CurrentBatteryCharge`.
 <br></br>
-- Added the following harmony patches to the `UITweaks.cs` script.
+- Added the following harmony patches to the `TweaksUserInterface.cs` script.
 	- `Panel_MainMenu.Initialize`
 		- This patch checks to see whether the user has `Wintermute` or `TFTFT` installed, if not it calls a custom `RemoveMainMenuItem()` method.
 		- This method iterates through all menu items, and finds the types specified.
 Once found, it removes them and refreshes the menu.
 	- `Panel_HUD.Initialize`
 		- This calls adds the `DisplayMetrics` class as a component to the `Panel_HUD` gameobject.
 		- Then calls the `Initialize` method from the `DisplayMetrics` class to setup all the gameobjects and labels.
+	- `HUDManager.UpdateCrosshair`
+		- This patch sets the alpha of the `Crosshair` sprite to `1f` depending on the option chosen in [**ModSettings**](https://github.com/DigitalzombieTLD/ModSettings).
 <br></br>
 - Added a `TweaksWater.cs` script.
 	- This contains a `WaterSource.Deserialize` harmony patch which sets the `m_CurrentLiquidQuality` to `NonPotable` on any WaterSource component.